It is time to cast off our chains and free ourselves from slavery to the clock.

 Moving the clock forward in summer might well save a few kilowatt-hours in lighting, but in states like Nevada that savings is more than made up for with increased air conditioning costs and the fuel used to drive about more after getting off work.

 One study found that springing forward causes enough sleep deprivation to cost the U.S. economy $435 million a year.
 The New England Journal of Medicine found an association between that one hour loss of sleep from daylight saving time and an increase in car accidents, as well as a 5 percent increase in heart attacks in the first three weekdays after the transition to daylight saving time, while an Australian study found an increase in the suicide rate.

-In a probably futile gesture to end the charade, the state Legislature once passed Assembly Joint Resolution No. 4 that proposed to make Pacific Daylight Saving Time year-round.
+In a probably futile gesture to end the charade, the state Legislature a couple of years ago passed Assembly Joint Resolution No. 4 that proposes to make Pacific Daylight Saving Time year-round.

 “WHEREAS, Congress also found and declared that ‘the use of year-round daylight saving time could have other beneficial effects on the public interest, including the reduction of crime, improved traffic safety, more daylight outdoor playtime for children and youth of our Nation, [and] greater utilization of parks and recreation areas …’” AJR4 reads in part, also noting possible “expanded economic opportunity through extension of daylight hours to peak shopping hour. ”

 It passed both the Assembly and Senate and was enrolled by the Secretary of State.

 Changing to year-round daylight saving time might not save electricity, but it could increase productivity and prevent car wrecks.